chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Total Pressure Drop
 ~~~~~~~~~~~~~~~~~~~

-Here, we show the simulated pressure drop.

-This graph illustrates the variation of pressure drop from 1 second to 5 seconds.
-We can see the pressure oscillation which is caused by the bubbly state.
+The following plot illustrates the variation of pressure drop from 1 second to 5 seconds.
+We can see the pressure oscillation which is caused by the bubbly state of the spouted bed.

 .. image:: images/pressure_drop.png
     :alt: Pressure drop as a function of time